 In our parents house we used to joke to my dad.
 There is a German saying “Liebe geht durch den Magen” which translates to “Love goes through the stomach”.
 It gave us a chuckle at the dinner table

 I recommend mashed potatoes, wide noodles, Horseradish sauce and my Cranberry Chutney as a side.
 Instead of Cranberries you can try my Apple Cranberry Chutney

 Here are some of the Crock Pots or Instant Pots to choose from:

-With this recipe I use a Slow Cooker, also called Crockpot, cooking on low for about 7 to 8 hours
+With this recipe I used a Slow Cooker, also called Crockpot, cooking on low for about 7 to 8 hours.

-*It is optional, also not necessary to prepare the meat first.
 Unless you have a Chuck roast, to soften the tougher Top Round, try rubbing it in salt and spices a day ahead in in the fridge wrapped in plastic.
 It breaks down the sinew a little, and adds flavor to the inside of the meat.
-After 24 hours take it out and rinse.
+After 24 hours remove from the refrigerator and rinse.

 Rindsbraten or German Beef Roast